microsoft/vscode-docs/docs/remote/containers-advanced.md

     ]
     ```

-2. Since this repository [runs VS Code as non-root "node" user](#adding-a-non-root-user-to-your-dev-container), we need to add a `postCreateCommand` sure the user can access the folder.
+2. Since this repository [runs VS Code as non-root "node" user](#adding-a-non-root-user-to-your-dev-container), we need to add a `postCreateCommand` to be sure the user can access the folder.

     ```json
     "workspaceMount": "src=${localWorkspaceFolder},dst=/workspace,type=bind,consistency=cached",